MiguelAngel1DAM/OFGC_Project/README.md

 # Project OFGC

-This project is about one apliccation for musicians to arganize their's projects orchestas and other things
+This project is about one apliccation for musicians to organize their's projects orchestas and other things

 ## Installation